-Ricoh AM has launched a new powder material for selective laser sintering, producing super strong components ideally suited to the automotive sector.
+Ricoh 3D has launched a new powder material for selective laser sintering, producing super strong components ideally suited to the automotive sector.

 PA6 is an unfilled Nylon 6 material with properties similar to those of injection moulded Nylon 6 parts.